Last updated November 30, 2020.

 Another big advantage of incorporating a small business is limited liability.
 When a business is incorporated, it is considered to be a separate entity from the owner or shareholders.

-The incorporated business owns and operates the business and is responsible for any liabilities—not the individual owner or shareholders (though the director is still liable in some cases).
+The incorporated business owns and operates the business and is responsible for any liabilities—not the individual owner or shareholders (though the director is still liable in some cases.
+Talk to a tax professional about exceptions).

 If your small business involves a great deal of risk, incorporating it could protect your personal assets from creditors and lawsuits.